MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/FAQ-ediscovery.md

 A: Messages and files are subject to a hold when the location they are stored (e.g., custodian of the message or file in Advanced eDiscovery, or the Exchange Online Mailbox or SharePoint Online site where the message or file in eDiscovery), is on hold.

-**Q:What happens to a message when it is subject to a litigation hold?**
+**Q: What happens to a message when it is subject to a litigation hold?**

 A: Messages subject to a hold will be treated as follows for the duration of the hold: